UjjwalSharma01/Leetcode2ankiPlus/README.md

 ### 3. Set Up Spaced Repetition System (SRS)

-1. In the same Google Apps Script project, create a new script file
+1. In google sheets app, click on extension and then click on Apps Script, create a new script
 2. Name it `SpacedRepetitionSystem.gs`
 3. Copy the code from our [SpacedRepetitionSystem.gs](https://github.com/UjjwalSharma01/Leetcode2ankiPlus/blob/main/SpacedRepetitionSystem.gs) file
 4. Save the script